 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

 Choosing whether to breastfeed or formula-feed is a major decision for any new parent.
 Unlike breastfeeding, when you opt for formula milk it can be confusing to try to work out just how much to give the baby every day.
 The answer lies in the baby’s age, weight and whether you’re feeding only formula or giving it as a supplement alongside breast milk or solids.
 Here are a few things to know before making up your mind on how much formula to give a baby.

 Feeding Cues of Babies

 Babies need to feed often, possibly every 2-3 hours.
-Every baby is different and so it’s important to learn to spot when the baby is hungry before it gets too upset and cries.
-The cues start with opening and closing the mouth, licking lips, sucking on hands and fingers or clothing.
-For up to 4 months of age it is common for them to root.
-That’s when they turn their head and opens their mouth towards your chest.
-Babies also make sucking motions and bring their hands to their mouth; this is a good time to feed them.
-Older babies also move their head frantically from side to side while crying when hungry.
+Every baby is different, so it’s important to learn to spot when the baby is hungry before it gets too upset and cries.
+The cues start with opening and closing the mouth, licking lips, and sucking on hands, fingers or clothing.
+It is common for them to root for up to 4 months of age.
+That’s when they turn their head and open their mouth towards your chest.
+Babies also make sucking motions and bring their hands to their mouths; this is a good time to feed them.
+Older babies also move their heads frantically from side to side while crying when hungry.